sumeyraltas/Student-Management-System/README.md

 Admin user should be able to list all users in the system.
 These are as list students, assistants, lecturer and admins.
 All users should be able to list lectures.

+##
+I used Java Spring for backend and React for frontend, added yarn.

 ## Available Scripts

 In the project directory, you can run: